zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Mariana says, “Then the entire thing is a joke.”
 Wh en she says, “the entire thing is a joke” (joke), she doesn’t mean that it’s suppo sed to make you laugh.
 Here the word “joke” means that it wasn’t being done pro perly, and therefore is a

 complete failure.
-Here the word “joke” is used in a n insulting way to describe some action or some plan or some project as being v ery poorly done and not worth taking seriously.
+Here the word “joke” is used in a n insulting way to describe some action or some plan or some project as being very poorly done and not worth taking seriously.
 Klaus says, “Yes, and the j oke is on us.”
 Here we see another meaning of the word “joke” in the expressio n, “The joke is on us.”
 “The joke is on us” means that someone has made us look stupid – someone has tricked us, someone has fooled us.

 He says, “Government officials are going through the motions not caring about the results.”
 “To go through the motions” (motions)  means to do something but not with very much commitment – to do something wit hout trying very hard, to do something without being very enthusiastic about it.
 “To go through the motions” means to do your job, to do what you’re supposed to  do, but not very well or not with very much dedication and interest.
 Klaus says,  “All they” – meaning the government officials, the people who work for the g overnment – “care about is lining their pockets.”